janko/rodauth-rails/README.md

 `RodauthController`.

-You can pass a list of Rodauth features to the generator to create views for these features (this will not remove any existing views):
+You can pass a list of Rodauth features to the generator to create views for these features (this will not remove or overwrite any existing views):

 ```sh
 $ rails generate rodauth:views login create_account lockout otp